DanhNguyen-UWMad/Viscosity_NEMD/README.md

 CalculateVis_Fitting.ipynb

-How to check density of simulation box after NPT run in GROMACS, for example
+How to check density of simulation box after NPT run in GROMACS, for example:

 gmx energy -f npt_300.edr -s npt_300.tpr -o den_300.xvg

-How to extract the viscosity at A = 0.015 nm/ps2 after NEMD run in GROMACS, for example
+How to extract the viscosity at A = 0.015 nm/ps2 after NEMD run in GROMACS, for example:

 gmx energy -f NEMD_300_0.015.edr -s NEMD_300_0.015.tpr -o Vis_300_0.015.xvg

-==> Notice that the result will be "1/viscosity"
+=> Notice that the result will be "1/viscosity"